khanhecate/phpsw/readme.txt

-PHPSW is tools for change php version , (apache2) this possible for you to change another version of apache on yor computer don't wory when you don't have another php version , this tool will add ppa php for you then you can installl another php version
+PHPSW is tools for change php version , (apache2 and Ubuntu) this possible for you to change another version of apache on yor computer don't wory when you don't have another php version , this tool will add ppa php for you then you can installl another php version